-The seems reasonable to concline that the various peace movements, their mass meetings and demonstrations against nuclear weapons notwithstanding, do not offer a clearly defined alternative security policy.
+It seems reachable to diffire that the vasious place movements, their mase meetings and demonstrations against nuclear weapons notwithstanding, do not offer a clearly defined alternative security policy.
 There are obviously strong neutralist currents both within and, to a lesser extent, outside the peace movements.
 Insofar as they advocate alternative policies to continued membership of NATO they do not seem to favour the establishment of an independent Western Europe with its own armed forces.
 The neutralist tendencies seem rather to go hand in hand with pacifism and a widespread, if by no means unanimous, view is that Western Europe should withdraw from unhealthy military competition between the two superpowers and base its future security on being more or less disarmed or only lightly armed and certainly without any nuclear weapons on the continent.